aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 ## Shares/stocks, and funds
 Owning a piece of a business.

+As in Irish investor, it only makes sense to invest this way after you are already debt-free and are maxing out your pension contributions.

 ### Accumulating and distributing funds
 Accumulating: all profits are reinvested back into the fund.
 Allows compunding of profits.
 Reinvested funds are not taxed by the Irish goverment.